cloudify-cosmo/docs.getcloudify.org/content/plugins/aws.md

 * `cloudify.aws.relationships.network_acl_associated_with_subnet` Associates a network ACL with a specific subnet.

 * `cloudify.aws.relationships.route_table_of_source_vpc_connected_to_target_peer_vpc` Creates a VPC peering connection.
 A VPC peering connection is a connection between two VPCs.
-It requires a route table to associate the routes with.
+It requires a route table with which to associate the routes.
 This adds routes to the source route table and to the target VPC route table.
 You also require a `cloudify.relationships.depends_on` relationship to the target VPC's route table, if you have a `node_template` to create one.

-* `cloudify.aws.relationships.dhcp_options_associated_with_vpc` Indicates which VPC to associate a DHCP options set with.
+* `cloudify.aws.relationships.dhcp_options_associated_with_vpc` Indicates which VPC with which to associate a DHCP options set.

 * `cloudify.aws.relationships.customer_gateway_connected_to_vpn_gateway` Represents a VPC connection between a customer gateway and a VPN gateway.